Figure

 The most precise early analysis of how temptation works — and the liberating teaching that baptismal grace is already active within you, even when you can't feel it.

+Little is certain about his life.
+He may have been a disciple of John Chrysostom.
+He lived as a hermit, possibly in Palestine or Egypt, in the early fifth century.
 Three of his works appear in the Philokalia: On the Spiritual Law, On Those Who Think They Are Made Righteous by Works, and a Letter to Nicolas the Solitary.
-Together they form one of the collection's most coherent practical teachings.

-Mark's two hundred texts On the Spiritual Law read like a field manual for the inner life.
-Written in short, aphoristic paragraphs — rarely more than two or three sentences — they cover the entire landscape of practical spirituality: how thoughts arise, how temptation progresses, how the passions interact, and how prayer and attentiveness gradually transform the inner life.
+His two hundred texts On the Spiritual Law read like a field manual for the inner life — short, aphoristic paragraphs covering the landscape of practical spirituality: how thoughts arise, how temptation progresses, how the passions interact, and how prayer and attentiveness gradually transform the inner life.
+His analysis of temptation is among the most detailed in the early tradition, identifying the stages from initial provocation through engagement to consent with a precision that Hesychios and John of Damaskos would build upon.

 Signature Quotes